tkeys/vintageCars_Backend/README.md

 # Vintage Cars API

 Welcome to the Vintage Cars API project!
-This API was built by [Danilo Canguçu](https://github.com/danilocangucu), [Theo Adejumo](https://github.com/tkeys) and [Francis Eboyie](https://github.com/Eboyie) as part of Integrify's 2024 Node.js cohort.
+This API was initally built by[Danilo Canguçu](https://github.com/danilocangucu), [Theo Adejumo](https://github.com/tkeys) and [Francis Eboyie](https://github.com/Eboyie)  and subsequently modified and e´refactored for Final fullstack project as part of Integrify's FS- 172024 cohort.
 The project provides a platform for managing a collection of vintage cars, including operations for creating, retrieving, updating, and deleting car records.
 It's mainly built using TypeScript Express.js and MongoDB – [see full technologies, in Built With section](#built-with) – offering a robust backend solution for vintage car enthusiasts and collectors.
 This is personal

 ## Getting Started